-At Farm Focus we’re all about financial planning and follow industry standards by automatically aging livestock up to the next stock class at midnight on the last day of your financial year.
-For example, in physical terms, a ewe lamb born in August 2021 may be considered a ewe hogget around March 2022.
-In Farm Focus, it will continue to be classed as a lamb until midnight 30 June 2022, at which point it will age up to a ewe hogget for the next financial year.
+At Farm Focus we’re all about financial planning and following industry standards by automatically aging livestock up to the next stock class at midnight on the last day of your financial year.
+For example, in physical terms, a ewe lamb born in August 2021 may be considered an ewe hogget around March 2022.
+In Farm Focus, it will continue to be classed as a lamb until midnight on 30 June 2022, at which point it will age up to a ewe hogget for the next financial year.

 How to translate animals in the paddock to your Livestock rec.

-When coding transactions or preparing a budget, the rule of thumb is to use the code the animal opened as at the beginning of the financial year.
+When coding transactions or preparing a budget, the rule of thumb is to use the code the animal opened at the beginning of the financial year.

 Another common cause for confusion is lambs that are carried over the winter and sold in early spring.
 Should the sale transaction be coded to a lamb or trade hogget in Farm Focus?
-A trade hogget sold in September may be described on farm or at the works as ‘last year’s lamb’.
+A trade hogget sold in September may be described on the farm or at the works as ‘last year’s lamb’.
 The sale must be coded to trade hoggets, as this is what they were at the start of the financial year.
 You could use ‘last year’s lamb’ as a comment.

 Points to remember when aging livestock:

 Keep it simple – Don’t get too detailed with stock classes in your livestock rec.
-Do you really need to have a code for cull or empty/dry cows or ewes?
+Do you need to have a code for cull or empty/dry cows or ewes?
 This can make your livestock rec. confusing and complicated to balance.

 TIP: Use the note field to add physical information about the animal to the stock transaction.

 Stock born on farm – Births should be recorded on the Needs Action page using the Add non-financial livestock event icon (see below).
-No lambs or calves should be recorded in opening or closing number of your stock reconciliation, as they aged up at Balance date.
+No lambs or calves should be recorded in the opening or closing number of your stock reconciliation, as they aged up at the Balance date.

-Aged livestock – Animals age up just before midnight on balance date.
-By default all livestock in your farm business will age at the end of your financial year, regardless of when they were born, apart from MA cows, MA ewes and sires.
+Aged livestock – Animals age up just before midnight on the balance date.
+By default, all livestock in your farm business will age at the end of your financial year, regardless of when they were born, apart from MA cows, MA ewes and sires.
 This can be altered in the Stock class within Farm codes (Setting>Codes>Farm codes).

 Consistent coding – When coding your stock transactions, consider how they are classed in your database as opposed to how they’re physically classed.
-When coding a stock transaction, the golden rule is "code an animal to what they were at the start of your financial year".
+When coding a stock transaction, the golden rule is to "code an animal to what they were at the start of your financial year".

-Spring born progeny - Lambs or calves born in Spring that will age to Hoggets or 1 Year olds at approximately 9 months of age.
+Spring-born progeny - Lambs or calves born in Spring that will age to Hoggets or 1-Year-olds at approximately 9 months of age.

-Sheep - Sale lambs carried over balance date and killed in spring before they cut their teeth may be graded as lambs by the meat works and the invoice will say 'Lambs' .
+Sheep - Sale lambs carried over balance date and killed in spring before they cut their teeth may be graded as lambs by the meat works and the invoice will say 'Lambs'.
 These must be coded to what they are at balance date: Trade (or Sale) Hoggets.